WHAT DO I NEED TO GET STARTED?

 Q: WHO IS INVITED?

 Any capable rider with a street legal Dual Sport or ADV motorcycle.
-60 rider limit.
-Online sign-up only.

 Q: DO I HAVE TO BE A CLUB MEMBER?

 Yes.
 Club membership is included with your entry.
-There is no qualifying or probation period to become an Exit Tours Motorcycle Club member and there are no required meetings or work days associated with your membership — just join and ride!
+There is no qualifying or probation period to become an Exit Tours Motorcycle Club member and there are no required meetings or work days associated with your membership — just Sign-Up and ride!